 Western Governors University is pleased to partner with the Association for Nursing Professional Development (ANPD) to offer a special scholarship.
 Exclusively available to ANPD members, the Belinda E. Puetz Scholarship is named in honor of a remarkable leader in nursing professional development.

-This scholarship, valued at up to $15,960, will fully cover tuition for up to two years in an MSN degree program at WGU.
+This scholarship, valued at up to $16,960, will cover tuition for up to two years in an MSN degree program at WGU (fees not included).
 It will be awarded to an exceptionally qualified nurse pursuing a career in nursing education and looking to sharpen their skills and earn their MSN at WGU.

 WGU and ANPD have enjoyed a long partnership and share a vision about the importance of high-quality nursing education.
 These two organizations are working together to offer scholarships and tuition discounts to ANPD members, along with sponsorship of important ANPD events.
 The Belinda E. Puetz Scholarship is a reflection of our partnership and WGU's support of ANPD and its important mission.